QuickFixes/web-dev-with-friends/README.md

 > but it saves *you* time when you make a clone of this repository for your
 > _next_ project.
 >
-> Keep in mind, too, that this repository is a few hundred kilobytes.
-If your
+> Keep in mind, too, that this repository is a just a few hundred kilobytes
-> team is patient and doesn't mind downloading a 4.7 GB installation ISO, you
+> (if you don't count the slides).
+If your team is patient and doesn't mind
-> actually don't even have to host the [Vagrant "base box"][basebox] anywhere
+> downloading a 4.7 GB installation ISO, you actually don't even have to host
-> on the 'net.
+> the [Vagrant "base box"][basebox] anywhere on the 'net.

 ## References